15-20 July 2024

 INTERNATIONAL SUMMER SCHOOL

-Co-founded by the Open Society University Network (OSUN) and
+convened jointly by the Soft Authoritarianisms Research Group, University of Bremen and the Open Society University Network (OSUN)

 The Topic